Survivors: Children speak out against man who assaulted them

 “This man has taken a large part of my childhood from me,” she wrote.
 “I don’t ever want him to hurt anyone again.”

-Torn from a notebook, the pages were taken into the same courtroom where a jury found 38-year-old Chadburn Dewayne Lawrence guilty of aggravated child molestation and child molestation charges earlier this week.
+Torn from a notebook, the pages were taken into the same courtroom where a Floyd County jury found 38-year-old Chadburn Dewayne Lawrence guilty of aggravated child molestation and child molestation charges earlier this week.
+And with the conclusion of the Floyd County case, Lawrence now faces similar charges in Gordon County.

 “My nana tells me I’m not a victim but a survivor,” she wrote about how Lawrence’s actions had made her distrust men and she knew that it had hurt her uncles when they went to console her but she shied away.
 But now, she wrote, she has a new father who loves and protects her and with family support is getting better.

-Lawrence, who kept his eyes facing the front of the courtroom as the letters were read.
-He only shook his head no when asked if he wished to speak.
+Lawrence, who kept his eyes facing the front of the courtroom as the letters were read, only shook his head no when asked if he wished to speak.

 “You deeply hurt them in a way they will never fully recover from,” said Floyd County Superior Court Judge Kay Ann Wetherington before she sentenced him to 30 years in prison and a life term on supervised release.